Thor 2 box office: The Avengers bump not enough to propel Thor into ‘super man’ territory

 Even without the 3D fanatic and superhero fanatic and cash-rich Chinese market, Thor: The Dark World has already passed the $150 million milestone internationally.
 Until Friday, after only nine days, the film’s cume was $152.8 million.

-Besides Chris Hemsworth in the title role, Best Actress Academy Award winner Natalie Portman (Black Swan), Best Actor Oscar winner Anthony Hopkins (The Silence of the Lambs), and Tom Hiddleston as Loki, Thor: The Dark World features Zachary Levi, Jamie Alexander, Christopher Eccleston, Ray Stevenson, Idris Elba, Tadanobu Asano, Stellan Skarsgård, Rene Russo, Kat Dennings, Clive Russell, Alice Krige, Jonathan Howard, and Chris O'Dowd, in addition to cameos by Captain America: The Winter Soldier's Chris Evans and Benicio Del Toro.
+Besides Chris Hemsworth in the title role, Oscar winners Natalie Portman (Black Swan, 2010) and Anthony Hopkins (The Silence of the Lambs, 1991), and Tom Hiddleston, Thor: The Dark World features Zachary Levi, Jamie Alexander, Christopher Eccleston, Ray Stevenson, Idris Elba, Tadanobu Asano, Stellan Skarsgård, Rene Russo, Kat Dennings, Clive Russell, Alice Krige, Jonathan Howard, and Chris O’Dowd, in addition to Chris Evans and Benicio Del Toro cameos.

-The Thor 2 screenplay is credited to Christopher Yost, and Captain America: The First Avenger and Captain America: The Winter Soldier screenwriters Christopher Markus and Stephen McFeely.
-Thor: The Dark World's “story” is credited to Don Payne and Robert Rodat.
+The screenplay is credited to Christopher Yost (of the TV series The Avengers: Earth’s Mightiest Heroes, Iron Man: Armored Adventures), and Captain America: The First Avenger and Captain America: The Winter Soldier screenwriters Christopher Markus and Stephen McFeely, from a screen story by Don Payne and Robert Rodat.

 Now, one should remember that we’re comparing apples and pineapples here: the original Thor didn’t have the advantage of Thursday evening shows; also, the Branagh film was initially screened at only 1,800 locations.
 A similar distribution set-up also applies to another 2011 Marvel release, Captain America: The First Avenger, which raked in $4 million from Friday midnight screenings.